sneha-afk/KeplerKV/docs/planning.md

 ---
 ## dev journal

+### July 29, 2024

+* Introduced the `CLEAR` method similar to Linux's `clear`
+* Reduced the number of delimiters in the save files to save some bytes
+* Next steps:
+    * Formal testing (most likely through bash scripts)
+    * Review codebase and improve on some redundancy
+    * Plan on the data manipulation goal

 ### July 28, 2024

 * Worked on deserialization, currently working for basic types, lists not fully tested